LSNJLAW SM

 General Eligibility

 To be eligible for the NJ FamilyCare program, you must meet certain financial requirements.
-You must also be a resident of New Jersey and be a U.S. citizen or have a qualified immigration status.
+You must also be a resident of New Jersey and be a U.S. citizen or have a qualified immigration status, unless you are a child under the age of 19.
+All children whose household income is under the limit will qualify for coverage regardless of immigration status.

 Qualifying Solely by Income